To find out more, contact Nick Levett (+44 (0)20 7427 4908) or call us on +44 (0)20 7353 6381 for a confidential discussion.

 Employment & Discrimination

-- advising a senior manager of a firm on claims for breach of contract and non-payment of a discretionary bonus
+- acting for a senior manager of a large retail distributor on claims for unfair dismissal, breach of contract and non-payment of a contractual bonus

 - being instructed by the Government Legal Department in a High Court employment action involving over 70 claimants

-- acting for an union member in a successful claim for disability discrimination brought against the Secretary of State for Justice
+- acting in a successful claim for disability discrimination brought against the Secretary of State for Justice

-- acting for an individual in a case listed for three weeks involving violence in the workplace and race discrimination
+- acting for an individual in a case listed for three weeks involving racially aggravated workplace violence

 - acting in multiple discrimination and whistleblowing claims concerning serving police officers